 One of the greatest things about Harvest Hosts is the diverse nature of all the businesses that have joined the program.
-As of yet, 2377+ locations have opened their hearts and their homes and/or businesses to members of the Harvest Hosts RV community for overnight accommodations with no camping fees.
+As of yet, 4061+ vineyards, breweries, farms and more have opened their businesses to members of the Harvest Hosts RV community for overnight accommodations with no camping fees.
 In return, members make a small purchase to support the business, while also being provided with a comfortable and beautiful place to spend the night.
 Of these hosts, Indian Peak Vineyards in Manton, California, is particularly special.
 Read on to learn all about this host, its history, its origins within the Harvest Hosts program, and what you can expect if you stay there overnight.

 Fred and Donna Boots conceived the idea for Indian Peak Vineyards in 1998.
 They were both in their 40s, and they were discussing what they wanted to do for their retirement.
 Fred had been a wine enthusiast for all of his life.
 They also both lived in Napa in the 1970s, before it became so commercialized.
 At the time, Fred had a small hobby vineyard and was making homemade wine.
 His homemade Merlot had just won best of show in the amateur class at their county fair.
 All of these previous events convinced Fred to turn his hobby and passion into a retirement project.
 This led to the purchase of their property in rural California and the eventual creation of Indian Peak Vineyards.